Philosophy.

 There's a massive difference between "I did this once and it worked" and "We've tested this in ten different contexts: in eight it produced these results, in two it failed for these reasons."
 Mine isn't a theoretical approach.
 It's the result of compressed experience over time, allowing you to make decisions based on statistical patterns, not single stories.

 The founder is alone when it's time to decide.
 That's an uncomfortable truth, but it's true.
 This loneliness often leads to postponing, getting blocked by doubts, or reacting emotionally.
-I work alongside you as a sparring partner—not a yes-man.
+I work alongside you as a sparring partner, not a yes-man.
 I help you organize your decision-making process, distinguish between urgency and importance, and break the mental loops that keep you stuck.

 Sometimes you know exactly what you want to achieve but you're not sure how to get there.
 Maybe you're missing a specific process, an organizational framework, or practical knowledge you haven't had time to acquire.
 My job is to provide that missing piece.
-Not a 40-hour training course, but the useful, applicable knowledge you need to take the next step—now.
+Not a 40-hour training course, but the useful, applicable knowledge you need to take the next step.
+Now.

 It means having a structured moment, without distractions, to take stock.
 A protected space where we can: